 Additionally, traditional use of passion fruit in teas and beverages is known for its calming effects, possibly due to its bioactive compounds, adding another functional passion fruit advantage to beverage formulations.
 Including passion fruit as part of a balanced diet may contribute to mild stress reduction, especially when combined with other lifestyle factors.

-Passion Fruit Side Effects
+Passion Fruit Side Effects (What to Know)

 How to Eat Passion Fruit?